JohnLezama/Maker-Portfolio/README.md

 ## 6. ReConnected - A Medication Adherence System
 Date: 2023

 For my 9th grade Science Fair, I partnered with another student who had experience building software applications.
-I designed and built the physical pill dispensing product, while he would design an app that wirelessly connected to the product and utilized positive reinforcement techniques to increae medication adherence in seniors.
+I designed and built the physical pill dispensing product, while he designed an app that wirelessly connected to the product and utilized positive reinforcement techniques to increae medication adherence in seniors.

 ![Demo](Assets/ReConnectedPillDispenser.gif)